Parity-Violating M{\o}ller Scattering at NNLO: Closed Fermion Loops: Abstract

 \section{Abstract}

 A complete, gauge-invariant computation of two loop virtual corrections involving closed fermion loops to the polarized M{\o}ller scattering asymmetry is presented.
-The set of contributions involving two closed fermion loops and the set involving one closed fermion loop are numerically similar in magnitude to the one-loop bosonic corrections, but coincidentally cancel to yield a smaller overall correction of 1\% relative to the tree level asymmetry.
+The set of contributions involving two closed fermion loops and the set involving one closed fermion loop are numerically similar in magnitude to the one-loop bosonic corrections and yield an overall correction of 1.3\% relative to the tree-level asymmetry.
 We estimate sizes of remaining two-loop contributions and discuss implications for the upcoming MOLLER experiment.